straut12/sj4u-gh/_pages/ref/begcoding/functions-variables.md

 </div>

 # Variables
-Another powerful tool in coding is variables.
+Another powerful tool in coding is variables or containers.
 Variables are containers that hold information.
 It can be numbers or letters (aka strings in Python).
 You can retrieve and modify the information at multiple points in your code.
 Here are just a couple ways we'll use variables in our code.
 ​​
 1. ​If you use the same number many areas, for the same purpose, we could use one variable to represent all of them and define it at the beginning.
 For example our motion controller is using **10** in all four If-Then conditions.
 Let's replace it with one variable.
 That will make it easier to change it to a different value later.
 We only have to change one location instead of everywhere it is used, possible missing a spot.
 2. If we're creating a game and we want to keep track of how many times we catch the grasshopper.
 Example each time we catch the grasshopper we want to increase our score by 1, we would use a variable and call it score.​​​